UoA-CS715-Group12/CS715-Group-12-Procedural-Road-Generation/README.md

 - [💻 Credits](#-credits)

 ## 📋 Requirements
 This project was run on Python 3.11 using a Windows machine.
-The full list of dependencies can be found in `requirements.txt`
+For the complete list of dependencies, check `requirements.txt`.

 ## 👩‍🏫 Getting started:
 1. Clone the repository using `git clone`.